 drɔ-ˈki ˈow-ɾʊ

 Droki’s composition honors include fellowships with Arraymusic and ensemble vim, commissions from the Mellon Foundation, MUSIQA, and Westminster Concert Series (Hear & Now), residencies with Arraymusic, Arts Letters & Numbers, Westminster University, and the Virginia Center for the Creative Arts, and prizes from Ars Electronica Forum Wallis, Ensemble Ibis, Foundation for Modern Music’s International Avalon Competition, MAP Composition Competition, National Federation of Music, N.Scorpion, and the University of Miami.
-Their work has been performed by the Array Ensemble, Braeburn Brass Quintet, Deco Saxophone Quartet, Domino Ensemble, E^2, ensemble vim, Robert Black, Lindsay Garritson, Kimi Kawashima, Mirim Kin, and Jacob Mason, among others.
-Ouro’s music is featured with several record labels including Navona Records, Petrichor Records, and RMN Music.
+Ouro’s work has been performed by the Array Ensemble, Braeburn Brass Quintet, Deco Saxophone Quartet, Domino Ensemble, E^2, ensemble vim, Robert Black, Lindsay Garritson, Kimi Kawashima, Mirim Kim, and Jacob Mason, and is featured with several record labels including Navona Records, Petrichor Records, and RMN Music.
+Ouro’s music has also been performed at the Aspen Music Festival, Cube Fest, Diffrazioni, Festival DME, ICMC, International Electroacoustic Music Exhibition, NYCEMF, and SEAMUS, among others.

 Droki co-founded the Mississippi Valley Orchestra’s Composer Fellowship, served as the Director of Equity, Inclusion, and Diversity for the Millennium Composers Initiative for three years, and previously held teaching positions at the University of Miami, Ohio University, Hocking College, and Eastern Music Camp.
-Before succumbing to temporomandibular joint dysfunction, Droki was a freelance trumpeter and played in the 2017 off-Broadway show Guys and Dolls, Dizzy Gillespie Tribute Band, Phoenix Brass Quintet, RVA Big Band, and as a co-founder of the Largemouth Brass Band.
-Ouro currently directs the modular laptop ensemble JoULE, improvises with no-input mixers and vocoders, curates an online multimedia series called New Music Cafe, and develops audio plugins and digital samplers.
+Before succumbing to temporomandibular joint dysfunction (TMJ), Droki was a freelance trumpeter and played in the 2017 off-Broadway show Guys and Dolls, Dizzy Gillespie Tribute Band, Phoenix Brass Quintet, RVA Big Band, and as a co-founder of the Largemouth Brass Band.
+Ouro currently directs the modular laptop ensemble JoULE, improvises with no-input mixers and vocoders, curates an online multimedia series called New Music Cafe, and develops audio software in Max MSP/RNBO and Kontakt.
 Ouro also provides affordable composition lessons and consulting opportunities.

 Originally from the Washington D.C. area, Droki holds a Bachelor of Arts in Music from Virginia Commonwealth University, a Master of Music in Composition from Ohio University, and a Doctor of Musical Arts from the University of Miami’s Frost School of Music.
 Droki has studied composition with Lansing McLoskey, Juraj Kojs, Tania Leon, George Lewis, Robert McClure, Allison Cameron, Bruce Russell, and Maria Schneider.
 Droki is currently an Assistant Professor/Director of Music Technology where they teach courses in audio engineering and production, acoustic and electronic composition, computer music programming, digital art, instrument modeling, sound design, spatial audio, studio recording, and synthesis.